2:26-cv-00045

 - Case Identification: 2:26-cv-00045, E.D.
 Tex., 01/22/2026

-- Venue Allegations: Venue is alleged to be proper in the Eastern District of Texas because the defendant is a foreign corporation that has committed acts of patent infringement within the district.
+- Venue Allegations: Venue is alleged to be proper because the Defendant is a foreign corporation and has committed acts of patent infringement causing harm within the Eastern District of Texas.

-- Core Dispute: Plaintiff alleges that Defendant infringes a patent related to Internet of Things (IoT) devices that use blockchain-based smart contracts for secure operation and inter-device contracting.
+- Core Dispute: Plaintiff alleges that Defendant’s products infringe a patent related to Internet of Things (IoT) devices that utilize blockchain smart contracts for secure operation.

-- Key Procedural History: The complaint does not mention any prior litigation, Inter Partes Review (IPR) proceedings, or licensing history related to the patent-in-suit.
+- Key Procedural History: The complaint does not allege any significant procedural history, such as prior litigation or administrative proceedings involving the patent-in-suit.

 Case Timeline